 Experimental: Experimental group (CVCTPLUS)

-Male couples randomzed to the experimental group (CVCTPLUS) will each recieve HIV counseling and testing as a couple.
-From this group, couples who are sero-discordant (one HIV positive, one HIV negative) will be invited to enroll in the prospective RCT.
-Sero-discordant couples in the experimental group (CVCTPLUS)will return every 6 months, up to 24 months, for visits in which they will be seen as a couple, in which they will have STI testing, repeat HIV testing for the negative partner, and adherence counseling delivered to both members of the couples.
+Male couples randomized to the experimental group (CVCTPLUS) will each receive HIV counseling and testing as a couple.
+These couple will return for two additional visits that members of the control arm do not get, for two one-hour sessions of the Partner-STEPS.
+Couples in the experimental group (CVCTPLUS) at 8 and 10 weeks after the initial enrollment.
+They will also return every 6 months, up to 18 months, for visits in which they will be seen as a couple, in which they will have STI testing and repeat HIV testing.
 All follow-up visits will be conducted for the couples together.

-For the intervention, couples will receive HIV testing and counseling together as a dyad, and sero-discordant couples will recieve ARV adherence counseling (DYADIC STEPS) together as a dyad.
+For the intervention, couples will receive HIV testing and counseling together as a dyad, and some couples will receive ARV adherence counseling (Partner-STEPS) together as a dyad.